Achievements & innovations, College of Engineering, 2007-2017

 A key feature of our approach has been to launch many new multi-disciplinary institutes and centers integrating research with new pedagogy, with a strategic focus and corporate, philanthropic, and government support.
 Each of these has a physical home with new or renovated space, a business plan with substantial extramural and philanthropic financial support, and committed faculty involvement.
 Some that were launched or grown significantly during the past decade are these:

 - CITRIS and the Banatao Institute extends the reach of the Center for Information Technology Research in the Interest of Society into areas of global relevance.
-CITRIS and the institute span four UC campuses: Berkeley, Davis, Merced, and Santa Cruz. (citris-uc.org/the-banatao-institute)
+CITRIS and the institute span four UC campuses: Berkeley, Davis, Merced, and Santa Cruz. (citris-uc.org)

 - In the Richard C. Blum Center for Developing Economies nine of the 10 UC campuses plus Lawrence Berkeley National Laboratory (LBNL) come together to solve the world’s most pressing development challenges. (blumcenter.berkeley.edu)